After the 1914-18 war, Margaret Preston lived and created artworks in Mosman.

-Dr. William Halse Rivers treated and was a friend to the poet Siegfried Sassoon.
-Dr. Rivers advocated humane treatment based on ‘talking cures’ and educating the patient.
+Thousands of soldiers were sent back to Britain with shell-shock.
+Dr. William Halse Rivers advocated a humane treatment program based on ‘talking cures’ and educating the patient.
 A far more enlightened approach than the electric shock ‘therapies’ administered at other facilities.

-Sassoon wrote Survivors, whilst being treated at Craiglockhart hospital.
-Here Sassoon became friends with fellow patient and poet Wilfred Owen.
+Siegfried Sassoon wrote the poem Survivors, whilst being treated at Craiglockhart hospital by Dr Rivers.
+Sassoon befriended fellow patient and poet Wilfred Owen.
 (Owen, sadly, was killed one week before the war ended.)

 ‘Survivors’ (1917) from Counter-Attack and Other Poems